 If you've ever been stuck behind one in slow-moving traffic, you probably think a tractor is a nuisance—but that's hardly a definition!
 The word "tractor" is related to words like "traction" and "tractive," from the Latin word "tractus" meaning drawing (pulling): a tractor is essentially a machine designed to pull things along, usually very slowly and surely.

-Tractors have large and powerful diesel engines and, in theory, that means they should be able to go incredibly fast, just like sports cars.
+bulldozers, cranes, railroad trains, ships, and other giant machines.
+In theory, that means they should be able to go incredibly fast, just like sports cars.
 But in a tractor, the engine's power is designed to be used in an entirely different way: for pulling big and heavy loads.
 What makes this possible is the tractor's gearbox, which converts the high-speed revolutions of the mighty diesel engine into much lower-speed revolutions of the wheels, increasing the force the tractor can use for pulling things at the same time.
 If you know anything about gears, you'll realize that a tractor's incredible pulling power must come at the expense of speed: if you ever see a tractor going really quickly, chances are it isn't dragging a heavy load.
 Likewise, if you're stuck behind a really grumbling tractor inching down the road, you'll know the engine is probably working as hard as it can pulling a load.

 Why tractors were invented

 Tractors were originally designed to replace working animals such as oxen and horses, which people have been using to pull carts and plows since ancient times.
 One of the pioneers of modern tractors, American industrialist Henry Ford, got at least part of his inspiration from a simple determination to come up with something better than the horse for doing heavy farm work.